thuang6/platform-resource-manager/prm/README.md

 ## Get started

-This section describes how to build and deploy WCA with PRM plugin in a cluster step by step.
-In general, WCA/PRM Agent needs to be deployed in each worker node, which collects platform metrics ,detect resource contention and conduct resource allocation if needed.
+This section describes how to build and deploy WCA with PRM plugin in a cluster.
+In general, WCA/PRM Agent needs to be deployed in each worker node, which collects platform metrics, detect resource contention and conduct resource allocation if needed.
 A PRM model builder needs to be deployed seperately, which builds workload models and pushes to a configuration service, like zookeeper or etcd.

-[Installation Guide](doc/install.md) introduces how to build WCA with PRM plugin and how to install WCA/PRM agent and how to configure agent to work with differen type of cluster scheduler.
+[Installation Guide](doc/install.md) introduces how to build WCA with PRM plugin, how to install WCA/PRM agent and how to configure agent to work with differen type of cluster scheduler.

 [Model Builder Guide](doc/model.md) introduces how to deploy and configure model builder, including